 How do we get rid of fear?
-I'm sure some of you know already.
+I'll bet you could guess.
 That's right - through prayer!

 Page 68, paragraph three, sixth line:

 "We never apologize for God.
 Instead we let HIM demonstrate, through us, what He can do.
 (Again, here's the prayer) We ask Him to remove our fear and direct our attention to what He would have us BE.
 (The results of doing this are in the next sentence.)
 At once, we commence to outgrow fear."